-We will continue with our Operation Girl Empowerment work, giving Barbie dolls and educational tools to orphan girls in Ecuador, but we want to give also scholarships to those girls.
-We create every year more designs for our charity line “You rescued Me” which promotes animal rescue and donates 30% of the sales to provide food to our local rescue places , but we want to be able to pay large veterinary bills to save an abandoned or abused pet’s life when is needed.
+My kids have fur, and all have been rescued, that is why I am so comitted with Animal Rescue in USA.
+We create every year new designs for our Animal Rescue line designed for animal lovers “You rescued Me” which promotes animal rescue and donates 30% of the sales to provide food to our local rescue places , but we want to be able to pay large veterinary bills to save an abandoned or abused pet’s life when is needed.

 Our mission is to continue promoting with passion our Nature inspired, sustainable jewels, until Organic Jewelry by Allie, becomes known , not by social media paid advertising but by a word of mouth promoted by our loyal customers, our best ambassadors, and we became the jewelry statement between people living an organic, sustainable lifestyle, between the nature lovers and conservation advocates, and between those conscious shoppers who love ethical, unique and mission driven jewelry.

 How is your life today?
 Are you happy or do you need a mood lifter?
 The tropical, vacation, natural feeling of our jewels , will transport you to a special moment in your life, a visit to the Amazon rainforest, to Alaska Glacier Bay, or that paradise island where you did tons of exploration, and adventures.
 To that bar hut in the Caribbean or South American beaches, where you danced barefoot salsa rithms on the sand, with a Mojito in hand, under a sky full of stars.
 Think about it!
 Even in a rainy, dark day, our colorful jewelry will bright up your day and will make you smile.